-Increase your income
+Increasing your income

-Every year, up to £3.5 billion of state benefits goes unclaimed by older people in the UK.
-Benefits can help with basic needs like housing and care costs, or give you a bit more freedom to do things you enjoy.
+Every year, billions of pounds in state benefits go unclaimed by older people in the UK.
+Benefits can help with basic things like housing and care costs, or give you a bit more freedom to do things you enjoy.
 Even a small amount can make a big difference, and receiving some benefits, such as Pension Credit, means you're eligible for other sources of help, too.
 If you're entitled to it, you should be receiving it.